pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 -----------

 Vue.js is a progressive open-source JavaScript framework built for the purpose of building user interfaces.
-The Vue library was designed to be easily integrated with other libraries and existing projects.
+The Vue.js library is designed to be easily integrated with other libraries and existing projects.
 Vue.js architecture focuses on declarative rendering and component composition which we will get into in the later sections.
 [VueWiki]_ [VueIntroduction]_